December 10

 The many meanings of event-driven architecture — Martin Fowler

-In a 2017 talk, Martin Fowler untangled a few concepts for me that often get lumped together under the event-driven umbrella.
+In this 2017 talk, Martin Fowler untangled a few concepts for me that often get lumped together under the event-driven umbrella.
 He breaks event-driven systems into four main types:

 Event notification: A system sends out a signal (event) when something happens but with minimal details.
 Other systems receive the notification and must request more information if needed.
 This keeps things simple and decoupled but makes tracking harder since the event doesn’t include full data.